 José Vadi wrote in his essay collection Inter State: Essays from California, that he fears former Californians are becoming modern-day Okies, displaced by a new demographic, Californians with deep pockets.
 I joined the ranks of those modern-day Okies when I moved to the state of Washington a few years ago.
 But I have great affection for the years I lived in California and love to visit.

-An adobe brick oven for baking bread and brick open-fire pits for stewing and boiling at Mission San Gabriel Archangel in California.
+An adobe brick oven was used for baking bread and brick open-fire pits for stewing and boiling.
+This oven and the fire pits are at Mission San Gabriel Archangel in California.

 Passports for individual people did not exist in 1822 when Captain William A. Richardson jumped ship on San Francisco Bay.
 Trading ships or warships visiting for trade or provisions handed Mexican authorities documents listing all crew members.
 Although Richardson himself had no passport at the time he landed, the California governor gave him permission to stay if he proved his worth, was baptized into the Catholic Church, and pledged loyalty to the Mexican government.
 In 1841, when John Bidwell, who later became a California state governor, staggered over the Sierra Nevada Mountains into Alta California in the first wagon train, he and his fellow Americans had to purchase passes in order to remain and settle there.
 Having lost most of their belongings on the arduous journey, they struggled to find enough money or items to trade for Mexican passports.
 They would have been imprisoned if they could not.